-FlashGrid is a registered trademark of FlashGrid Inc. Oracle and Java are registered trademarks of Oracle and/or its affiliates.
-Red Hat is a registered trademark of Red Hat Inc. Microsoft and Azure are registered trademarks of Microsoft Corporation.
-Other names may be trademarks of their respective owners.
+FlashGrid is a registered trademark of FlashGrid Inc. Amazon and Amazon Web Services are registered trademarks of Amazon.com Inc. and Amazon Web Services Inc. Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Red Hat is a registered trademark of Red Hat Inc. Other names may be trademarks of their respective owners.